 Vulnerable Fighter is for brawlers who disdain armor.
 These six perks require you not wear armor or anything granting an armor bonus, and grant you various bennies if so.
 The entry perk, which is a prerequisite for the rest, lets you run in combat without the -2 action penalty after.
 With the other perks you can suffer a (Very) Vulnerable condition to get a bonus to hit, or to damage (1 perk for each), you can do Multi-Target or Multi-Action actions with less penalty, and at Beta clearance, you get Favored on certain attacks when they are approved actions.
 If you want to be a Pictish warrior, or a Tarzan this is the set of perks for you.
 Once again we have a nice thematic set of perks that offer solid benefits with risks & tradeoffs (my favorite kind of perk).

 Finally, we have Walking Encyclopdia, the nerd perk tree (bush, actually).
-It's based off the scholar and science skills, and you need 2+ adds in each just to qualify for this tree (bush) of five perks.
+It's based off the scholar and science skills, and you need 2+ adds in each just to qualify for these five perks.
 The entry perk makes all your scholar and science tests Favored, and is a prerequite for the rest.
 Once you have that, you have access to a perk that lets you try a Dramatic Skill Test step involving either skill even if it isn't on the current Drama card.
 Or, a perk that lets you apply either Favored skill to any test once per scene, attacks included.
-Another lets you use those skills for any interaction attack, and the attack targets their matching skill (or Mind).
+Another lets you use those skills to make interaction attacks, and the attack targets their matching skill (or Mind); on top of that, the skills count as favored actions if either taunt or intimidate are listed on the current drama card.
 Finally the Beta clearance perk lets you grant a bonus to another character by testing either skill.
 Of the five groupings of perks in this supplement, this is the one I thought to be overpowered.
 Granting Favored all the time to two skills with one perk, however niche you might consider those skills, seems a bit much.
 Allowing you to then sub those Favored skills—which of course you're going to max out—for any other skill on the fly, even limited to once per scene, well, that's a lot.
 (Compare to the meditation miracle, which grants Favored to one test, if you had 30 minutes to invoke it ahead of time, with no skill substitution.)
-And the perk that permanently subs those Favored skills in place of intimidate, maneuver, taunt and trick, targeting the same skill (which is very often going to be low), well that just feels brokenly powerful, even with the prerequisites.
+And the perk that permanently allows those Favored skills for interaction attacks in addition to intimidate, maneuver, taunt and trick, targeting the same skill (which is very often going to be low), well that just feels brokenly powerful, even with the prerequisites.

 So there you have it.
 All in all a good set of perks for skill-based characters, well themed and, for the most part, well-balanced.
 I would tweak three of those Walking Encyclopedia perks, but the rest all seem pretty good.